 WHAT YOU SHOULD KNOW:

-Most stomach cancer starts in the cells that line the stomach.
-It is also called gastric cancer.
+Most stomach cancer starts in the cells that line the stomach but may form anywhere in the stomach.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.